 Baker Hughes: US Drillers Add Oil Rigs For Fifth Straight Week

-Drillers added six oil rigs in the week to Feb.
-17, bringing the total count up to 597, the most rigs since October 2015, energy services firm Baker Hughes Inc said on Friday.
+Drillers added nine oil rigs in the week to May 4, bringing the total count to 834, the highest level since March 2015, General Electric Co's Baker Hughes energy services firm said in its closely followed report on Friday.

 WHAT DO YOU THINK?